vinceimbat/vinceimbat/content/thoughts/the talahardin blurs the distinction between draft and published work.md

 sr-interval: 3
 sr-ease: 268
 ---
-Because it publishes drafts as they are in the process of being developed, the [[thoughts/talahardin|talahardin]] blurs the modern distinction between [[draft]] and published work.
+Because it publishes drafts as they are in the process of being developed, the [[talahardin|talahardin]] blurs the modern distinction between [[draft]] and published work.
 This is possible through cheap and democratized technology (see [[thoughts/the draft flourishes through cheap and democratized technology|the draft flourishes through cheap and democratized technology]]).

 # References